seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_architecture.md

 ---

-We've successfuly finished the most difficult tasks - writing specifications, requirements and choosing infrastructure components.
+We've successfully finished the most difficult tasks - writing specifications, requirements and choosing infrastructure components.
 Let's zoom in on front-end and describe a sitemap.